systek/graphql-workshop/2_docs/backend.md

 #### `Receipt`

-A receipt has an orderId which is a unqiue string, a delivery which is a timestamp (represented a a ISO-8601 formatted).
+A receipt has an orderId which is a unique string, a delivery which is a timestamp (represented a a ISO-8601 formatted).
 It also resolves a list of `Ingredient` based on it's own orderId.

 #### `Order`